 (C) A hospital that is reimbursed under a specialty hospital reimbursement methodology under the State Plan; or

-(D) A hospital that serves an economically underserved area, as defined in the State Plan or by the Department in the managed care directed payment proposal submitted pursuant to section 5013(b).
+(D) A hospital that serves an economically underserved area, as defined in the State Plan or by the Department in a managed care directed payment plan.

 (2) “Department” means the Department of Health Care Finance.